Liesl McKay has qualifications and experience in the delivery of digital services, change management, regulatory frameworks and data governance.

 LRH committees: Remuneration and Executive Performance Committee (Chair) and ex-officio for all other committees which include, Finance Committee, Audit and Risk Committee, Appointments and Scope of Practice Committee, Community Advisory Committee, Quality Committee and Population Health Committee.

-John Rasa was National President of the Australasian College of Health Service Management (ACHSM) and now services as Independent Director of ACHSM.
+John Rasa was National President of the Australasian College of Health Service Management (ACHSM) and now serves as Independent Director of ACHSM.

 John is Director of the Edge Management Consulting and Australian Centre for Leadership Development that assisted with the delivery of the Victorian Department of Health's Clinical Leadership Program in Quality and Safety conducted by ACHSM and La Trobe University.